 Founded in 1990, the Friends of Bushy and Home Parks (FBHP) is a registered charity, No.1137203.
 We are dedicated to the protection, conservation, improvement, and increased appreciation of the parks.
 We work with The Royal Parks’ and with Historic Royal Palaces’ management teams to achieve our aims.
 We are composed entirely of members, many of whom are our volunteers.
 We have no employed or full-time staff.

 We organise activities throughout the year offering members the opportunity to meet in an informal setting.
-Our Talks are held at Normansfield Theatre in Teddington; an impressive and relaxed venue in which we learn about such things as local history, the natural world, and insights into The Royal Parks and Historic Royal Palaces.
+Our Talks are held at several venues in the communities around the boundary of the park; we learn about such things as local history, the natural world, and insights into The Royal Parks and Historic Royal Palaces.
 Our guided walks around the parks are unique opportunities to learn more about the management of these extraordinary wild spaces, and to access areas usually denied to the public.
-There is an annual Summer Event in July which allows members to socialise and relax enjoying various entertainments including supper.
-Events are free of charge (except the Summer Event) and allow members to find out more about our work and to meet others who share our appreciation of these parks.
+During the year we organise a monthly Introductory Walk to Bushy Park.
+Details and topics for talks and walks are advertised on the Home Page of this website and on posters in the Notice Boards next to the Visitor Centre at the Pheasantry in Bushy Park.
+Most of our events are free of charge and allow members to find out more about our work and to meet others who share our appreciation of these parks.